Jackzmc/sourcemod-plugins/README.md

 1. If within first 2 minutes of joining, no damage is dealt to either victim or attacker.
 This prevents the next person to join being punished.
 2. If during the finale vehicle arrival, they do 0x damage to victim and take 2x reverse friendly fire
 3. If neither #1 or #2, both the victim and the attacker take 1/2 the original damage
+4. If victim is in a saferoom, no damage is dealt.

 During any of the above three conditions, if they deal (or attempt to deal) over 75 HP in 15 seconds they will be instantly banned for a set period of time (60 minutes).
 If they are for sure a team killer, it can be extended to a permanent ban.